A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Formulation of the Problem

+The value of the inverse slope $T$ depends on the strangeness content of $h$, as well as $\sqrt{s_{NN}}$.
+For $h=p$ and $\Omega$ at $\sqrt{s_{NN}}=2.76$ TeV, we found in \cite{Hwa:2018qss} \bq T_p=T_q=0.39\ {\rm GeV/}c , \\ T_\Omega=T_s=0.51\ {\rm GeV/}c , \eq where the subscripts $q, s$ denote light and strange quarks.
+Those are values deduced from pure phenomenology in \cite{Hwa:2018qss} and are far from any temperature discussed in hydrodynamical treatment of the hot dense matter as a fluid.

-with the dimensionless prefactor $Cp_1$ necessary to yield pure exponential behavior for the pion distribution $dN^{\pi}/p_Tdp_T\propto C^2\exp(-p_T/T)$ arising from $\rm TT$ recombination only, as observed at RHIC \cite{hy1, hz3}.
-Thus $C$ has the dimension of inverse momentum.
-The values of the parameters $C$ and $T$ wll be discussed below.
-When shower partons are important at low $p_T$, then $\rm TS$ and $\rm SS$ components need to be included.
+Returning to the general discussion about Eqs.\ (\ref{33}) and (\ref{34}), when shower partons are important at low $p_T$, then $\cal TS, TTS$ and $\cal TSS$ components need to be included.
 Nevertheless, we retain the form of $\mathcal T(p_1)$ in Eq.\ (\ref{35}) for the thermal component.

 The shower parton distribution after integration over jet momentum $ q$ and summed over all jets is